How Image Optimization For SEO Can Boost Your Google Ranking

 With Google Lens, Google’s reverse image search capabilities, more innovative AI and machine learning products, we see that Google is progressing and getting better at understanding what images comprise, be it objects or text.
 It is only a matter of time when images play a much more significant role in SEO.

 For e-commerce businesses, the release of free listings on Google makes product images, and data attributes essential.
 On Google Images, product images now show product markups such as prices, availability, and even reviews reiterating the importance of image optimization for SEO.

 There is no doubt that visual content lies at the cornerstone of effective marketing.
 However, visuals also correlate to heavy images and video files that slow down the page loading time.
 HTTPArchive found that images make up almost 75% of a website’s total page weight!
 If customers leave the page before it fully loads, the beautifully-created design components will become meaningless.

 In 2020, Google’s indexing and ranking algorithm evolved to include Core Web Vitals as a way to measure page speed.
-There is a direct correlation between page speed and search ranking within the top ten results.
+In 2022, they even introduced a new metric - Interaction to Next Paint.
+As such, there is a direct correlation between page speed and search ranking within the top ten results.
 This means that you’re left with two choices - Be Fast or Be Last!

 The top ten ranking pages on Google Search usually have an average loading time under 2.3 seconds and capture almost 95% of the click-through traffic.
 Pages with higher click-through traffic are seen as valuable and are pushed further to the top, further reinforcing the importance of optimization.